tailwindlabs/tailwindcss-forms/README.md

 npm install -D @tailwindcss/forms
 ```

-When using Tailwind CSS v4, add the plugin to your main stylesheet:
+Them, when using Tailwind CSS v4, add the plugin to your main stylesheet:

 ```css
 /* app.css */